-- Williams, Thomas, and Sandra Visser, 2009.
+- Visser, Sandra, and Thomas Williams, 2008.
 Anselm (Great Medieval Thinkers), New York: Oxford University Press.

 - Wolterstorff, Nicholas, 1993.
-“In Defense of Gaunilo's Defense of the Fool,” in C. Stephen Evans and Merold Westphal (eds.), Christian Perspectives on Religious Knowledge, Grand Rapids, MI: William B. Eerdmans Publishing Company.
+“In Defense of Gaunilo’s Defense of the Fool,” in C. Stephen Evans and Merold Westphal (eds.), Christian Perspectives on Religious Knowledge, Grand Rapids, MI: William B. Eerdmans Publishing Company, pp. 87–111.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.